gnarlyquack/dr-strangetest-documentation/content/getting-started.md

 Install Dr. Strangetest using Composer:

-    composer require --dev gnarlyquack/dr-strangetest
+    $ composer require --dev dr-strangetest/dr-strangetest=*

-Composer installs the `strangetest` executable in its `bin-dir`, which defaults to `vendor/bin`.
-Assuming the default `bin-dir`, run Dr. Strangetest as follows:
+Composer installs the `strangetest` executable in its `bin-dir` (which defaults to `vendor/bin`), which you can run as follows:

-    $ ./vendor/bin/strangetest
+    $ composer exec -- strangetest

 ## Verifying Installation

-If all went well, you now have Dr. Strangetet's executable somewhere in your project path.
+If all went well, you now have Dr. Strangetest's executable somewhere in your project path.
 From hereon, references to `strangetest` refer to the location of this executable.

 You can verify installation succeeded by trying to run the executable:

     $ strangetest --version
-    Dr. Strangetest x.y.z
+    Dr. Strangetest 0.1.0